By now, we all know that doing good is good for business.

-- Create a buzz.
-As part of a multi-channel marketing effort, give your employees the branded products and apparel they really want—and that align with your corporate values (think sustainable products and socially-responsible brands).
-These are the items that get your brand posted, shared and liked and on social media.
+As part of a multi-channel marketing effort, give your employees the branded products and apparel they really want—and that align with your corporate values.
+Think sustainable products and socially-responsible brands.
+These items get your brand posted, shared and liked and on social media.

-We help customers present these kits to new-hires in various ways: They can be delivered electronically—as a congratulations and welcome-to-the-team email that prompts the new employee to order the item(s) of his/her choice with direct-ship convenience; or a pre-assembled branded kit presented as part of the in-office onboarding process.
+We help customers present these kits to new-hires in various ways.
+They can be delivered electronically—as a congratulations and welcome-to-the-team email that prompts the new employee to order the item(s) of his/her choice with direct-ship convenience.
+Or you can create a pre-assembled branded kit presented as part of the in-office onboarding process.